omar-nafea/FullStack/React_Basics/6_ReactStates.md

 ```
 ### The Solution

-The solution is Create Context To create context, you must Import createContext and initialize it
+The solution is Create Context, To create context, you must Import `createContext` and initialize it
 ```js
 import { useState, createContext } from "react";
 import ReactDOM from "react-dom/client";